Health - Social Security Disability

 Substantial Gainful Activity (SGA) is defined in the Code of Federal Regulations (CFRs), sections 404.1572 and 416.972, as work that “involves doing significant physical or mental activities” and that, in the case of employees, “is the kind of work usually done for pay . . . .”
 In 2018, the substantial gainful activity (SGA) limit is $1,180 for non-blind individuals and $1,970 for blind individuals.
 In order to be considered disabled, a claimant’s income must be below the appropriate threshold.

 If a claimant is self-employed or receives payment for a business’s profits, rather than working, a different test is used.
-The SSA looks to the individual's activities and their value to his or her business.
-For example, a claimant’s services may help build up capital assets without any profit evident, or he may reduce losses during temporary down times by not taking a paycheck.
-On the other hand, a person who is incapable of rendering valuable services may receive a large income solely because of his or her capital investment and not because of any actual service given to the business.
+The SSA looks to the individual's activities and their value to their business.
+For example, a claimant’s services may help build up capital assets without any profit evident, or they may reduce losses during temporary down times by not taking a paycheck.
+On the other hand, a person who is incapable of rendering valuable services may receive a large income solely because of their capital investment and not because of any actual service given to the business.
 For this reason, the SSA looks more closely at the economic value of the individual's services, rather than the income received.

-There are 3 tests to determine whether one’s self-employment does or should result in SGA.
+There are 3 tests to decide whether one’s self-employment does or should result in SGA.
 They are summarized as follows:

 Test One: Significant Services and Substantial Income

-The individual's work activity is SGA if he or she renders services that are significant to the operation of the business and if he or she receives a substantial income from the business.
+The individual's work activity is SGA if they render services that are significant to the operation of the business and if they receive a substantial income from the business.

 Tests Two and Three: Comparability of Work and Worth of Work.